 What to look for:

-Pro tip: Set a recurring reminder (monthly or quarterly) to check your reports.
+Pro tip: Set a recurring monthly or quarterly reminder to check your reports.

 Even if no new accounts have been opened, it’s still possible for fraudsters to access your existing ones.
 Reviewing your bank and credit card statements regularly is one of the simplest ways to spot trouble early.